- What causes infertility?

 It is the responsibility of the individual or couple to check with their health insurance provider to see if a referral is needed and to obtain the referral before an appointment.
 If there are questions about the need for a referral, it is important to contact the insurance provider first.
 Because of the wide variety of insurance plans, our staff may not always be able to identify each case in which a referral is needed.

-Patients may make appointments by calling 1-800-DOCTORS.
+Patients may make appointments by calling 414-777-7700.
 If you need to see one of our specialists before your appointment, please have your primary care physician contact our physicians directly, and we will make every effort to see you for earlier appointments.

 Also, for infertile couples, the male partner should be prepared to provide a semen sample for analysis.
 We realize that most patients have had one or more semen analyses elsewhere.
 However, there are many variables at outside labs that may contribute to less than accurate results.
 Also, because sperm counts fluctuate daily, many sperm analyses are needed to get a sense of a man’s baseline parameters.